BobBurns/mikode/README.md

 ## Building

-Mikode uses a fork of the recursie descent parse, TinyExpr that has been modified to handle bitwise instructions.
+Mikode uses a fork of the recursive descent parse, TinyExpr that has been modified to handle bitwise instructions.

-To build Mikode clone the repo `https://github.com/BobBurns/tinyexpr` and put `tinyexpr_bitw.h` and tinyexpr_bitw.c` in the path `../tefork/tinyexpr/`
+To build Mikode clone the repo `https://github.com/BobBurns/tinyexpr` and put `tinyexpr_bitw.h` and `tinyexpr_bitw.c` in the path `../tefork/tinyexpr/`

 Also, if you dont have libncurses installed:

 `sudo apt install libncurses-dev`

 Then, in the mikode directory